Get info about and see photos of yellow fall foliage on trees next to the turquoise blue water of Lake Tekapo on the South Island of New Zealand.

-The lake is located in the centre of the South Island of New Zealand in what is called Mackenzie Country, which is part of Canterbury; the same region in which Christchurch is located.
+The lake is located in the center of the South Island of New Zealand in what is called Mackenzie Country, which is part of Canterbury; the same region in which Christchurch is located.

 South of Lake Tekapo lies the small town of Tekapo.
-Tekapo rises 720 metres above sea level, which is why this area is called High Country.
+Tekapo rises 720 meters above sea level, which is why this area is called High Country.